gaogaotiantian/ColorFightIIServer/web/colorfight/README.md

 However, the actual energy and gold a player gets may be taxed if the player owns too many cells.

-For every 100 cells the player owns, a 10% tax will be applied to the energy and gold income.
+For every 100 cells the player owns, 2 gold and 2 energy will be taxed for each cell the player has.

 #### Building